 - Enter numbers or text with the keypad.
-(See "Entering Text" on page 47.) - When an item has a list of possible values, press I or I to scroll through and select a value. - When an item has a list of possible numeric values, press a number key to set the value. - If you enter or edit information and then decide that you do not want to save your changes, press to exit without saving.
+(See "Entering Text" on page 47.) - When an item has a list of possible values, press so or to scroll through and select a value. - When an item has a list of possible numeric values, press a number key to set the value.

+• If you enter or edit information and do not want to save your changes, press \$\ \text{to exit without saving.}